rubanp/politics-primer/notes/main-script.md

 let's look at some examples of decisions that we can make (or the government may make for us).

-- The speed limit to drive at
+- What speed limit to drive at
-- Buying different mind-altering substances
 - Who to marry
-- Owning and using weapons
+- What potential weapons to own
 - Where to get an education
-- Religious beliefs
+- What religious beliefs to have
 - Where to live
-- How much basic necessities should cost
+- What book to read or movie to watch
+- Whether to use mind-altering substances
-- What to say, and to who
+- What to say and to who
-- Who should make decisions for me and which ones

 In an anarchy, any cooperation between individuals is done on a voluntary basis.
 There is no central authority telling individuals what to do.
 This